alexbasila/GIAP-global-idea-addressing-protocol/README.md

 With GIAP: seconds to engineers in Seattle, patent counsel in Zurich, and sponsors in Singapore.

-## Why "Churchen"?
+## What is Churchen?

-**Churchen** is the act of giving an idea its address and making it visible in the idea network.
+Churchen is the act of connection – the moment an idea becomes an address in the idea network.
-GIAP is the technology – Churchen is the moment of connection.
+A Churcher only has to think; GIAP does the rest.

 ## Feedback
 This is a **resonance test**.